axibase/atsd-use-cases/tutorials/historize/README.md

 ### Create JDBC Job

-Now that the data source is configured and validated, create a new JDBC job on the **Jobs** tab.
+After the data source is configured and validated, create a new JDBC job on the **Jobs** tab.

 ![images](./images/jdbc-config.png)